Bhoopathi (1997 film)

 Bhoopathi is a 1997 Indian Malayalam film, directed by Joshiy.
 The film stars Suresh Gopi, Priya Raman, Kanaka and Thilakan.
 The film has musical score by S. P. Venkatesh.

 Plot

-Williams, a convict in prison, learns it was Hariprasad who killed Lakshmi, his daughter's friend Angry and planning to kill Hariprasad, it was discovered that Hariprasad was framed for her murder.
+Williams, a convict in prison, learns that Hariprasad killed Lakshmi, his daughter's friend.
+Angry and intent on killing Hariprasad, Williams soon discovers that Hariprasad was framed for her murder.